 This can be tricky, according to http://www.dermnetnz.org/dermatitis/compositae-allergy.html “These plants include about 20,000 species of flowers, herbs, weeds and vegetables, including asters, daisies and sunflowers.
 They occur worldwide, and are found in gardens, roadsides and wilderness; they account for 10% of all flowering plants.”

-If you think you might have this allergy you would need skin-patch testing, which can be arranged via your GP.
+If you think you might have this allergy you would need skin-patch testing, which can be arranged via your GP, or a private dermatologist.

 There are lots of ways of improving your immune system so that any allergy you have does not cause you too much of an issue.
 I wrote about this in my Hay fever newsletter, click here to read this.